 Believe it or not your local Supermarket, Farmers Market or Corner Shop is a prime opportunity for language learning.
 If your child is very young then exploring the textures and smells of foods and their packaging can be a sensory and language learning experience, simply tell them the words and comment on what they are doing (e.g. “Orange, that’s an orange!”, “Bumpy skin, orange”).
 When they are a little older you can get them involved.
 Give toddlers one or two items to find at a time (e.g. “Find me the oranges and apples”) and when they’re a little older you can give them a more to find.
-We have a shopping list template and choosing board available to down load in our Therapy Centre or try out our Food Vocab Booster Plan in our members area which has more ideas on helping your child learn new vocabulary.
+We have a shopping list template and choosing board available to down load in our Therapy Centre or try out our Food Vocab Booster Plan which has lots of great ways to help your child learn new vocabulary.
 You can use pictures or line drawings on a white board to give them things to look out for or play games such as I Spy (described below).
 Shopping really can be a fun experience with your child rather than a chore to tick off your list and rush through.

 The Journey There